raspberrypilearning/pick-your-favourite/en/step_3.md

 --- task ---

-When an option is clicked you need to clear the page, then change hide the instruction and set the `content-holder` to display as a `grid`.
+When an option is clicked you need to clear the page, then hide the instruction and set the `content-holder` to display as a `grid`.

 --- code ---
 ---
 language: javascript
 filename: scripts.js
 line_numbers: true
-line_number_start: 41
+line_number_start: 35
-line_highlights: 43, 45-46
+line_highlights: 37, 39-40
 ---

 // Option 1